Lebanese space program: Lebanese Rocket Society

 The Lebanese Rocket Society which was led by Manoug Manougian consisted of a small group of students from the Haigazian University.
 The society developed into the wider Lebanese space program and it produced the first rockets of the Arab World, which were capable of suborbital flight.

 In November 1960, a group of Haigazian College students got together under the guidance of Manoug Manougian (a Mathematics and Physics instructor) to form the Haigazian College Rocket Society (HCRS).

-With an initial budget of 750 Lebanese pounds donated by the late deputy Emile Bustani, the members of the HCRS: Simon Aprahamian, Garabed Basmadjian, Hampartsum Karageuzian, Hrair Kelechian, Michael Ladah and John Tilkian, set out to prepare single and multistage solid fuel rockets.
+With an initial budget of 750 Lebanese pounds donated by the late MP Emile Bustani, the members of the HCRS set out to prepare single and multistage solid fuel rockets.
 Aspects of the first single-stage rocket were assigned to each student.
 As a result of the lack of required equipment, the group was obliged to resort to flight testing without any fuel tests in the laboratories.
 After a number of failures, the project was finally successful.
 In April 1961, a single-stage solid propellant rocket was launched and reached an altitude of about one kilometer.
-With further improvements of the solid fuel system, a similar rocket called HCRS-3 was launched all the way up to 2 km.
+With further improvements of the solid fuel system, a similar rocket called HCRS-3 was launched up to 2 km.

-The Lebanese President, Fouad Chehab, as a result of these experiments, met with the members of HCRS and granted financial assistance for the project (10 thousand LL for 1961 and 15 thousand LL for 1962).
+The Lebanese President, Fouad Chehab, as a result of these experiments, granted financial assistance for the project (10 thousand LL for 1961 and 15 thousand LL for 1962).